 Quick facts:

-- Why go: It’s got something for everyone and has the most powder days of all the resorts in Korea
+- Why go: It’s got something for everyone, and has the most powder days of all the resorts in Korea

 - Rental gear available: Everything from ski pants/jackets to boards and bindings or skis and poles